AmyB12/Age-Recognition-Project/README.md

 Objective :

-To build a gender and age detector that can approximately guess the gender and age of the person (face) through webcam.
+To build a gender and age detector that can approximately guess the age of the person (face) through webcam.